Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 So, let’s get right into it

-So, AMD launched the second generation of their Ryzen processors which supports a live new 12-nanometer lithography, a new motherboard chipset, and higher base frequencies to boot.
+So, AMD launched the second generation of their Ryzen processors which supports a live new 14 nm lithography, a new motherboard chipset, and higher base frequencies to boot.
 It’s the inevitable maturation of the Ryzen range, and it is definitely more of an evolution than the new revolutionary processor.

 AMD RYZEN SPECS:

 AMD is also continuing to price up their new chips very competitively too.
-The 2700x is retailing for $$$.
+The AMD Ryzen 7 2700x is retailing for $$$.
 Also, it does work on the existing motherboards, and you do not have to replace your motherboard if you already have a 300 series board, however, it will require a BIOS update before it can take one of the second-generation Ryzen chips.
 However, modern motherboards have BIOS updates that automatically support this processor.
+The AMD Ryzen has an L3 cache of 16MB whereas the Core i7 has an L3 cache of 12MB.

 Let’s Take a Look At Their Performances: